twilightmoon4/StableA7Manjaro/README.md

 What do you need to install?

-A Ubuntu / Debian based Linux distro more recent (I recommend Xubuntu 19.10 which I use) , installed, no Live CD
+A Manjaro/Arch Linux based Linux distro more recent, installed, no Live CD

 Patience (very important)